Katherine Krzys grew the ASU Child Drama Collection into world-renowned repository; she is set to retire Jan. 1

 Symposium presenters will include Woodson, Wright, Doyle, Wurzburger, Bedard, Suzan Zeder and other scholars, students and practitioners in the field, including Krzys herself.

 “I’m a great believer in fate,” Krzys said.
-“Fate brought me to ASU, brought me to the library to study Sara Spencer, and kept me here in Arizona.”
+“Fate brought me to ASU, brought me to the library to study Sarah Spencer, and kept me here in Arizona.”

 While Krzys plans to leave Tempe and move to Gainesville, Florida, to be closer to her daughter and grandchild, she says fate is throwing things in her face right now, alluding to the next chapter of her career — a potential book project and a possible partnership initiative to make the history of theater for youth more digitally accessible.